Group of employees playing fast-paced 60-second games in a corporate meeting room for team building fun.

 A: A sponge.

-Application: A sponge's strength comes from absorbing and retaining new ideas, even when structurally imperfect.
-Readiness to learn matters more than flawlessness.
+Application: A sponge's strength comes from soaking up and holding onto new ideas, even if it's not perfect.
+Being open to learning matters more than being flawless.

 2. The Remote Access Puzzle